 - Make sure your deck looks awesome.
 Run it by a graphical designer, or UX expert.
 Consider adding a bit of animation, a likable cartoon or anything which makes it appealing.

 - Make sure your value proposition is clear.
 Make sure your deck and executive summary deliver a clear and appealing message.

 What a Sexy Startup is NOT!

 A managing partner in a leading VC told me once: “I would never invest in a startup which offers a solution for prevention of pedophilia or child-sexual-abuse.
-Even if such a startup shows itself to have a large market, strong technology, great team, and all other ingredients.
-Even if it’s a life-saving solution, or a must-have…”
+Even if such a startup shows itself to have a large market, strong technology, great team, and all other startup ingredients.
+I’d pass even if it’s a life-saving solution, or a must-have…”